How to write a dissertation

 - Mention the rationale for your design choice

-It’s best to remember what the methodology chapter aims to signify.
+It’s best to remember what the methodology chapter aims to signify when you draw yourself into how to write dissertation.
 It doesn’t just describe your method of research, rather, discusses the reasons why you’ve chosen it, and why you believe it will yield the best results , the most insightful set of analyses and conclusions, or the most innovative perspective.
-You may utilize the research material gathered in part from your literature review and them, present your choices as informed and rooted in sound scholarship.
+You may utilize the research material gathered in part from your literature review and then, present your choices as informed and rooted in sound scholarship.
 It should be ensured that you relate the background for your method clearly to your research problem; it should be very explicitly explained to your reader that the methodology you’ve chosen is a thoughtful and insightful response to the questions you’re trying to answer.

 - Evaluation of your choice of method and adding limitation statement